senyosimpson/blog/content/posts/rust-error-handling.md

 As you can see from the above example, our syntax is significantly less verbose while being functionally identical.
 This is one of those small things that makes the world of difference when writing Rust.
-It shows the commitment to a friendly developer experience.
+It highlights the commitment to a friendly developer experience.

-#### unwrap
+### unwrap

 There are often scenarios where you want to opt out of error handling.
 This may be when you're prototyping and don't want to go through the effort of setting up robust error handling or when you know that a function